parflow/parflow/docs/user_manual/source/user_manual.rst

 keys relating to this section will be ignored for other cases.
 The following keys are used to define the saturation-pressure curve.

-This key specifies the type of saturation function that will be used on all specified geometries.
+*string* **Phase.Saturation.Type** no default This key specifies the type of saturation function that will be used on all specified geometries.
 Note that only one type of saturation may be used for the entire problem.
 However, parameters may be different for that type in different geometries.
 For instance, if the problem consists of three geometries, then **VanGenuchten** may be specified with three different sets of parameters for the three different goemetries.
 However, once **VanGenuchten** is specified, one geometry cannot later be specified to have **Data** as its saturation.
 The possible values for this key are **Constant, VanGenuchten, Haverkamp, Data, Polynomial** and **PFBFile**.
-Example Useage:

 .. container:: list